zavoloklom/dnd-flavored-markdown/content/example/en.md

 **Tieflings** — the result of mages experimenting with demonic blood over the last two years.
 Unknown to anyone but their creators.
 You may play a tiefling who somehow escaped.
 An unmasked tiefling will likely be taken for a demon and attacked on sight.

-**Aasimar** — humans bearing an implanted angelic soul (they don’t know this).
-Innate powers are restricted: in a critical moment, they may manifest involuntarily if the character fails a DC 15 Wisdom saving throw.
-The more often these powers are used, the stronger the angel’s influence grows (control passes to the DM).

 **Dragonborn** — absent (not a playable species).